scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 df_attributes
 ```

-Creating your own Series in this way (perhaps performed by a custom function) can be useful for displaying bespoke summaries of a dataset/Dataframe.
+Creating your own Series in this way (perhaps performed by a custom function) can be useful for displaying bespoke summaries of a dataset/Data Frame.
 However, normally this would be done with more complicated statistical information, not just the `shape`/`size`/`dtype`!

 +++